-Renting a bike from a reliable bike rental shop is critical, else one might land up in trouble with a stolen bike.
+Renting a bike from a reliable bike rental shop is critical, or else one might land up in trouble with a stolen bike.
 Amsterdam has multiple bike rental shops near Amsterdam Centraal Station, Dam Square and Leidseplein.
-The most popular bikes shops are listed below.
+The most popular bike shops are listed below.

 Central Station, Leidseplein, Vondelpark, Waterlooplein

 |Starts from 15 euros

 These shops offer bike rentals on an hourly basis as well, though it turns out to be an expensive choice.
 They also organize bike tours within the city of Amsterdam or the countryside, which is a good pick if you want to ride in a group and understand the history and background of Amsterdam in a detailed fashion.

 Alternatively, it would be convenient to rent a bike from your place of stay.
 Hostels prove to be a cost-effective accommodation option with good deals on bike rentals, which might help you save a penny.
 Most hostels are located slightly away from the city centre, giving you a chance to explore the lesser crowded areas of Amsterdam.
 They are easily accessible via public transport and of course, bikes, which unite the city.

 There is no dearth of bike rentals in Amsterdam.
 Photography by Tddthien

 Every subsequent day on your rental bike will be cheaper than the first day, hence plan your rides on consecutive days to minimize your expenses.